Endoscopic Retrograde Cholangiopancreatography (ERCP)

 it reaches the ducts of the biliary tree.

-- A small tube will be passed through the endoscope to the biliary tree, and contrast
+A small tube will be passed through the endoscope to the biliary tree.
+Contrast dye

-dye will be injected into the ducts.
+will be injected into the ducts.
 Air may be injected before the contrast dye.
+This

-duct, and X-rays will be taken.
-Again, you may be asked to change positions while
+the pancreatic duct.
+The provider will take X-rays.
+Again, you may be asked to change

-procedures, such as the removal of gallstones or other blockages, while the endoscope
+procedures, such as the removal of gallstones or treatment of blockages, while the

-- After the X-rays and any other procedures are done, the endoscope will be withdrawn.
+After the X-rays and any other procedures are done, the endoscope will be removed.

 What happens after ERCP?